Noise & Neighbor Etiquette in Apartment Living

 If you have a pet, leash it in common areas and pick up after it every time.
 Try to keep barking and noise under control.

-Buildings like The Pulse OKC make it easy to meet people and use shared amenities, but respect is what keeps everyone happy to be there.
+Buildings like The Pulse make it easy to meet people and use shared amenities, but respect is what keeps everyone happy to be there.

 Solving Noise and Neighbor Issues